whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-19-Sprezza-Box-Subscription-July-2015-Review-Coupon.md

 <DD>Retail Value $15</DD>
 </DL>

 <p>Thanks to Sprezza Box, my husband now loves wearing pocket squares for that extra dapper to complete any outfit.
-The design on this one is modern yet cool, and I think it will go well with dark or light jackets, pretty versatile so this was a great item.</p>
+The design on this one is modern yet cool, and I think it will go well with summer jackets, but also pretty versatile for any occasion.</p>
 <br>

 <center><img src='/images/SprezzaBoxJuly2015Socks.jpg'></center>